-First of all, these jackets are very similar since they both offer synthetic insulation, so the differences aren't big to say the least.
+First of all, these jackets are very similar (both are synthetic insulated).
+So the differences aren't big to say the least.

 In summary, unless you're specifically looking for something with exceptionally high warmth to weight ratio, then the Nano Puff is probably a better option for you.

 Because, main differences between these two Patagonia Jackets are:

 - Nano Puff is more durable, versatile and looks better (at least to me)

 - Micro Puff is a bit warmer (nothing noticeable though) and 3.5 oz lighter

 You can see their manuals here [PDF Guide - 2019/2020].